rarimo/dex-pairs-oracle/README.md

 ## Description

-&#34;Backend module that loads DEX asset pairs from several configured sources and exposes API to instant access to them at one place&#34;
+Backend module that loads DEX asset pairs from several configured sources and exposes API to instant access to them at one place

 ## Install